Term Insurance Grace Period

 If a policy lapses due to non-payment of premiums within the insurance grace period, the policyholder loses the benefits of the policy, including the accumulated NCB.
 When the policy is renewed, the policyholder would have to start from scratch without the NCB they had accumulated over the years.
 This can lead to an increase in the renewal premium, as the NCB is a factor that affects the premium amount.

-For instance, if Ms Pooja has a five-year term insurance policy with an NCB of 10% each year, and does not make any claims during the policy term, the accumulated NCB would be 50% of the premium amount.
-However, if the policy lapses, and Ms. Pooja fails to renew it within the specified period, the NCB would be lost, and she would have to pay a higher premium amount to renew the policy.
+For instance, if Ms Pooja has a five-year Term Insurance policy with an NCB of 10% each year and does not make any claims during the policy term, the accumulated NCB would be 50% of the premium amount.
+However, if the policy lapses and Ms Pooja fails to renew it within the specified period, the NCB will be lost, and she will have to pay a higher premium amount to renew the policy.

 Portability is a process that enables policyholders to transfer from one insurer to another without losing the benefits of their current policy.
 It is a useful feature that allows policyholders to avail better coverage, higher sum assured, and other benefits offered by other insurers.